 Making $1m ARR with social media scheduling

-Davis is the co-founder of OneUp, a tool for scheduling social media posts across a range of platforms like Facebook, Twitter, Instagram, TikTok, LinkedIn and many more.
-The business is now doing over $1m in annual revenue!
+Davis is the co-founder of OneUp, a startup making $1m in annual revenue.
+It's a tool for scheduling social media posts across a range of platforms like Facebook, Twitter, Instagram, TikTok, LinkedIn and many more.
 Davis joined me for an interview about joining the business as a marketer, why you can compete on price and how he started a community for founders making $20k/m.

 Davis